In this guide

 This type of financial advice is quite broad in nature.
 It doesn’t take into account your personal objectives, personal financial situation or needs.

-The adviser can tell you about the features of a financial product (such as investments, super or insurance), but not about whether it’s suitable for your particular financial situation.
+The adviser can tell you about the features of a financial product (such as investments, super or insurance), but not about whether it’s suitable for your personal circumstances.

-If an adviser is providing general advice, they don’t need to provide you with a Statement of Advice (SOA) and there is normally no fee payable.
+If an adviser is giving general advice, they don’t need to provide you with a Statement of Advice (SOA) and there is normally no fee payable.

 Need to know